This post may contain affiliate links. Please read our disclosure policy.

 - In a medium size skillet cook the sausage and the jalapeño together until the sausage is cooked through and the jalapeño is softened.

-- Preheat the oven to 425 and line a large baking sheet with parchment paper or a silicone baking sheet.
+- Preheat the oven to 425℉ and line a large baking sheet with parchment paper or a silicone baking sheet.

 - In a large mixing bowl add the flour, baking powder, baking soda, salt and stir with a fork to combine.

 - Cut the cold butter into small cubes and add to the flour mixture.
-Using a pastry blender or forks cut the butter into the flour until there are no pieces bigger than a pea.
+Using a pastry blender, forks, or a food processor, cut the butter into the flour until there are no pieces bigger than a pea.

 - Add in the cooked sausage, jalapeño, and the cheese.
 Stir to combine.